Skip to main content

 A separate class of therapies, often involving peptides, targets functional improvement in areas like recovery, body composition, and sleep.
 These protocols can present a greater challenge in meeting the strict definition of medical necessity because they are often used by healthy adults seeking to optimize their biological function.

 Growth hormone peptide therapies, for example, do not replace a hormone.
-Instead, they stimulate the body’s own production of from the pituitary gland.
+Instead, they stimulate the body’s own production of growth hormone from the pituitary gland.
 Peptides like Sermorelin and the combination of Ipamorelin/CJC-1295 are GHRHs (Growth Hormone-Releasing Hormones) or GHRPs (Growth Hormone-Releasing Peptides).

 They work by amplifying the body’s natural pulses of growth hormone release, which are typically highest during deep sleep.
 Because these therapies enhance an existing system rather than replacing a deficient one, their justification as “medically necessary” often depends on demonstrating a clear functional impairment, such as age-related muscle wasting (sarcopenia) or a diagnosed growth hormone deficiency.